nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 $ ./hello
 ```

-Alternatively, you can run `go install` which is the same thing except the executable is put in a `bin` directory in the same location as the `src` folder we created (the `go` workspace).
+Alternatively, you can run `go install` which is the same thing except the executable is put in the `bin` directory we created earlier.
-The directory path will be `~/go/bin` and in that directory you should see the `hello` binary (assuming you're following this guide).
 If the program imported something from outside the standard library, it would compile and cache those dependencies in a `package` directory.

+> **Note:** At any point while writing Go code, you can run `go fmt` in your terminal and Go will automatically format your code.
+If you're using the online Go Playground, there is a 'Format' button that does this same action.

 ## Declaring Variables